nichoth/cor/src/_pages/home.md

   Eu ornare consequat eu sed mauris, ultrices erat ut.
 section3-pic: /uploads/1_pinetree-1.png
 ---
-As an end-of-life doula, I provide emotional support <br> and aspire to  empower others to grow through deep listening <br> and personalized, non-judgemental care.
-I always practice <br> to  align myself compassionately with your <br> goals, wishes, and needs in mind.
+As an end-of-life doula, I provide emotional support and aspire to  empower others to grow through deep listening and personalized, non-judgemental care.
+I always practice to  align myself compassionately with your goals, wishes, and needs in mind.